About No More Empty Pots

 Working Conditions and Physical Demands

-- This person frequently communicates with staff, students, volunteers, vendors, guests to the program, and others about program and organizational operations, policies, and products.
+- Frequently communicates with staff, students, volunteers, vendors, guests, and others about building operations, policies, and products.
 Must be able to communicate and exchange accurate and relevant information in these situations.

-- Frequently positions self to reach products stored on high or low shelves
+- Frequently reaches products and equipment stored in high or low locations